Quick and Easy Dry Fire Drills

 Frequently Asked Questions

-What are the essential safety rules for dry fire training?
+What are the key safety rules for dry fire training?

-Always ensure no live ammunition is present in the training area.
-Perform a thorough triple-clear of the firearm, involving both visual and physical inspections, before starting any dry fire drills to guarantee it is unloaded.
+The most critical safety rule is to ensure absolutely no live ammunition is present in the training area.
+Always perform a triple-clear (visual and physical inspection) of the firearm before starting any dry fire drills to confirm it is unloaded.

-How can I improve my first shot accuracy with dry fire?
+How can I improve my first shot accuracy and speed?

-What techniques are important for transitioning between targets?
+What techniques are important for transitioning between multiple targets?

 More Training & Techniques Videos You Might Like